ken-power/SensorFusionND-Camera-FeatureTracking/README.md

 2. FAST + SIFT (2.7458 ms)
 3. FAST + BRISK (2.76 ms)

 The FAST detector, in combination with the five descriptors that it works with (all except AKAZE), are the five fastest pairs.
-The FAST detector, with any of hte supported descriptors, provides the fastest keypoint detection times.
+The FAST detector, with any of the supported descriptors, provides the fastest keypoint detection times.

 Fastest descriptor extraction:
 1. BRISK + BRIEF (2.0323 ms)